Last-Mile-Health/LastMileData/README.md

 I. Overview
 -----------

 The purpose of this application is to allow the data entry clerks of Last Mile Health to enter data from paper program forms onto corresponding HTML forms.
 In fact, the paper forms are just the printed HTML forms, so the two are identical.
 Given the poor internet connectivity in rural Liberia, the system was created such that both the "data entry" and "quality assurance" (QA) processes can occur offline.
 Data entry is the process of taking a paper form, copying the information onto the HTML form, and submitting the form.
 Quality assurance is a process in which the data clerk's supervisor pulls up a record based on it's "primary key" and visually compares the paper form with the HTML form to check for and correct any data entry errors.
 After quality assurance, the supervisor can send all of the records to the MySQL database for permanent storage (if an internet connection is present).
+The application is hosted at <https://www.lastmiledata.org>.

 II.
 Basic system functioning